eclipse-archived/codewind-docs/docs/_documentations/mdt-vsc-getting-started.md

 # Installing Codewind for VS Code
 <br/>

- Codewind for VS Code enables you to develop your containerized projects from within VS Code.
+ Codewind for Visual Studio (VS) Code enables you to develop your containerized projects from within VS Code.

  To install Codewind for VS Code, complete the following steps: